 W3C Accessibility Compliance.
 If you know this phrase you likely serve the public in some capacity and are aware of the need for your online presence to be accessible for those who are hearing and visually impaired.
 At InspireHUB Technologies, we believe that accessible technology is a human right.
 We are happy to report that some governments have passed legislation as they work to make this a reality.
 There's no doubt that ensuring your online presence can be accessed by everyone is just the right thing to do.
 It also ends up that adopting technologies that assist everyone can do more than just make you feel good; it can have direct benefits to your bottom line.

-mobile apps, engagement, progressive web apps, local government apps, PWA, rules of engagement, insights, internal communications, compliance, compliance management, culture of caring, inclusiveness, future of apps, case studies, device agnostic, UX, best practices, design, software development, usability, user experience, research-based design, IT strategies, technology abandonment, business tools, design problems, implementation strategies, mobile technologies, technology development, leading edge, content management platform, success strategies, engagement platform, smartphones, engagement software, mobile phones, digital engagement, citizen engagement, accessibility, accessibility compliance, web accessibility, web content accessibility guidelines, accessible technology, municipal compliance, mobile technology, civic engagement, smart cities, community engagement
+mobile apps, engagement, progressive web apps, local government apps, PWA, rules of engagement, insights, internal communications, culture of care, compliance, compliance management, inclusiveness, future of apps, case studies, device agnostic, UX, best practices, design, software development, usability, user experience, research-based design, IT strategies, technology abandonment, business tools, design problems, implementation strategies, mobile technologies, technology development, leading edge, content management platform, success strategies, engagement platform, smartphones, engagement software, mobile phones, digital engagement, citizen engagement, accessibility, accessibility compliance, web accessibility, web content accessibility guidelines, accessible technology, municipal compliance, mobile technology, civic engagement, smart cities, community engagement